preauth-io/challenge/readme.md

 ## Once you are finished...

 - Upload your solutions to a public repository in GitHub or a similar service.
-- Share your repository link with us by email to sebastian@instacash.pe
+- Share your repository link with us by email to sebastian@instacash.pe & diego@instacash.pe